DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 Upon blast Will-o'-the-wisp's body was scattered, but it was yet to be destroyed completely.

-"Spirits ambush!?"
+"Spirits' ambush!?"

 "Jeanne, be careful.
-It is still not down."
+It is yet to be defeated."

 A range of its electric discharge was about 3 meters.
 As he was shouting back reply to Jeanne, he himself jumped back outside of Will-o'-the-wisp's range of attack.